adeolasopade/Risk-Assessment-Treatment/README.md

 # Risk Assessment & Treatment
-*This project is inspired by real-world engagements; however, all documents have been independently recreated using synthetic data to reflect practical scenarios.
-No client materials are reproduced.
-All templates are either self-developed or properly licensed and are not proprietary to any organisation.*
+*This project reflects the type of work I support in real-world engagements.
+The documentation consolidates insights from that experience alongside my ongoing self-directed study.
+All materials use synthetic data—no client information is reproduced—and the templates are either self-developed or properly licensed and are not proprietary to any organisation.*

 ---

-Carried out a targeted information security risk [assessment](https://docs.google.com/spreadsheets/d/1FzfybpBZwp_3tXVhDafkDK0WY-o8o3ipbmyhMpHR7Ow/edit?usp=sharing) for Luxburgers Limited, focusing on high-impact personnel, customer data, and POS systems.
+Participated in a targeted information security risk [assessment](https://docs.google.com/spreadsheets/d/1FzfybpBZwp_3tXVhDafkDK0WY-o8o3ipbmyhMpHR7Ow/edit?usp=sharing) for Luxburgers Limited, focusing on high-impact personnel, customer data, and POS systems.

 The goal was to identify critical operational threats, such as reliance on single individuals, unsecured communications, and procedural weaknesses, that could disrupt business continuity and compromise sensitive data.